timonorawski/ArcheryGame/docs/guides/NEW_GAME_QUICKSTART.md

 # New Game Quickstart Guide

 This guide walks you through creating a new game for the AMS platform.
-Games are auto-discovered, so once you follow this structure, your game will automatically appear in `ams_game.py --list-games`.
+Games are auto-discovered by the registry when they inherit from `BaseGame`.

-## Quick Start (5 minutes)
+## Quick Start

 ### 1. Create Game Directory